dunglas/mercure/docs/spec/faq.md

 In a nutshell [the WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is low level, Mercure is a high level.
 Mercure provides convenient built-in features such as authorization, re-connection, state reconciliation and a presence API ; while with WebSockets, you need to implement them yourself.

 Also WebSockets [are not designed to leverage HTTP/2+](https://www.infoq.com/articles/websocket-and-http2-coexist) and are known to be [hard to secure](https://gravitational.com/blog/kubernetes-websocket-upgrade-security-vulnerability/).
-On the other hand Mercure relies on plain HTTP connections and benefits from the performance an security improvement built in the latest versions of this protocol.
+On the other hand Mercure relies on plain HTTP connections and benefits from the performance an security improvement built-in the latest versions of this protocol.

 HTTP/2 connections are multiplexed and bidirectional by default (it was not the case of HTTP/1).
 When using Mercure over a h2 connection (recommended), your app can receive data through Server-Sent Events, and send data to the server with regular `POST` (or `PUT`/`PATCH`/`DELETE`) requests, with no overhead.